Australian owned and operated. Supporting Australian small businesses for 10 years.

 This isn’t simply just about your car.

-Your vehicle expenses include a wide range of costs, like fuel and oil or repairs and maintenance.
-Vehicle insurance costs, registration fees, and depreciation are also classified as such.
+vehicle expenses include a wide range of costs, like fuel and oil or repairs and maintenance.
+Vehicle insurance costs, registration fees, and vehicle depreciation are also classified as such.
 Also covered here are your lease payments and interest on motor vehicle loans.

 For these expenses to be considered tax-deductible, the vehicle involved should be used for business purposes.
 For instance, you use it for visiting clients, attending business meetings, and carrying equipment for business use.
+Travel between your normal workplace and an alternative workplace for work purposes may also be deductible.
+If your travel is partly private and partly for work, you can only claim the work-related portion of your car expenses.

 Three Methods For Vehicle Expense Tax Deductions